maks-rafalko/maks-rafalko.github.io/source/_posts/symfony-tests-performance.md

 As we can see, for this particular case `pcov` is 1.72x faster than `Xdebug`.
 Depending on your project, you can get even better results (e.g. [5x times faster](https://dev.to/swashata/setup-php-pcov-for-5-times-faster-phpunit-code-coverage-3d9c))

-`pcov` [has a comparable accuracy](https://github.com/krakjoe/pcov#differences-in-reporting) in coverage reports with `Xdebug`, so this should be a great choice unless you need a path/branch coverage (not supported by `pcov`).
+`pcov` [has a comparable accuracy](https://github.com/krakjoe/pcov#differences-in-reporting) in coverage reports with `Xdebug`, so this should be a great choice unless you need a path/branch coverage (which are not supported by `pcov`).

 <a name="collect-coverage-with-cache-directory"></a>
 ## Collect coverage with `cacheDirectory`